PepScribe

 GH is normally secreted in pulses, with the largest pulse occurring during slow-wave sleep.
 Sermorelin's short half-life (roughly 10–20 minutes) means it amplifies existing pulses rather than generating a flat, sustained GH elevation.
 This rhythm-preserving mechanism is why sermorelin is typically dosed at bedtime.

-IGF-1 Axis
+IGF-1 axis

 Downstream liver response